The form builder addon allows you to fully customize the fields that appear on the Registration and Edit Profile Form/Page of your membership site.

 Click on the “New Form” link to create a new custom form:

-Give the form a name (example: my all level registration form).
+Give the form a name (example: All Levels Registration Form).
 Chose the type of form to create (registration form or profile form).
+Choose which membership level/s this form should apply to.

 Step 3) Customize the Form Fields